New Zealand pipit: Taxonomy

 Watercolour by Georg Forster made on James Cook's second voyage to the Pacific Ocean.
 This painting is the holotype for the species.

 The New Zealand pipit was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the larks in the genus Alauda and coined the binomial name Alauda novaeseelandiae.
 Gmelin based his account on the "New Zealand lark" that had been described and illustrated in 1783 by the English ornithologist John Latham in his multi-volume work A General Synopsis of Birds.
 The naturalist Joseph Banks had provided Latham with a painting of the bird by Georg Forster who had accompanied James Cook on his second voyage to the Pacific Ocean.
 Forster's picture was drawn from a specimen collected at Queen Charlotte Sound, a fiord on the northwest corner of New Zealand's South Island.
 The picture is the holotype for the species and is now held by the Natural History Museum in London.
-The New Zealand pipit in now one of more than 40 pipits placed in the genus Anthus that was introduced in 1805 by the German naturalist Johann Matthäus Bechstein.
+The New Zealand pipit is now one of more than 40 pipits placed in the genus Anthus that was introduced in 1805 by the German naturalist Johann Matthäus Bechstein.